 How does Hydra work?

 A common approach and the approach used by Hydra and many other similar pentesting tools and programs are referred to as Brute Force.
-We could easily do a Concise Bytes on ‘Brute Force Hacking’ but since this post is all about Hydra let’s place the brute-force attack concept within this password-guessing tool.
+I plan to write a ‘Brute Force Hacking’ post in 2024 but since this post is all about Hydra let’s place the brute-force attack concept within this password-guessing tool.

-Brute force just means that the program launches a relentless barrage of passwords at a login to guess the password.
+Brute force just means that the program launches a relentless barrage of passwords at login to guess the password.
 As we know, the majority of users have weak passwords and all too often they are easily guessed.
 A little bit of social engineering and the chances of finding the correct password for a user are multiplied.